ColdBox/coldbox-sublime/readme.md

 ## Target Platforms

-- ColdBox 5.X.X+
+- ColdBox 7.X.X+
-- TestBox 4.X.X
+- TestBox 6.X.X

 ## Features

-This bundle includes functionality not only for ColdBox MVC, but also for TestBox BDD/TDD, MockBox, WireBox, CacheBox and LogBox.
+This bundle includes functionality not only for ColdBox MVC, but also for TestBox BDD/TDD, WireBox, CacheBox and LogBox.

 ### Code Insight